Autism and the Narrative Process

-This post is about autism and how it may affect the ability to narrate.
-Points made may not apply to other individuals on the spectrum and are NOT meant to imply that narration is a problem for all autistics.
+This post is about autism and how it may affect the ability to narrate in some autistic people.
+The article as a whole should not be taken to mean that narration is a problem for all autistic writers.

 Narration or the Lack of it

-Familiar narrative structures include the three acts structure (beginning, middle and end), primary literary categories (poem, novel, play), and specific fiction and nonfiction genres.
-Meaning is found in the overarching message these narratives convey.
+Familiar narrative structures include the three act structure (beginning, middle and end), primary literary categories (poem, novel, play), and specific fiction and nonfiction genres.
+Meaning is found in the overarching message these narratives convey as well as in the way the story unfolds.

 According to Belmonte, our ability to narrate depends on the "coordination of activity amongst widely separated brain regions."
 In autism, Belmonte writes, brain regions that are "more or less intact" may not be "coordinated or modulated in response to cognitive demands."